Ameli Consulting: Proposal Consulting Firm, RFP & RFI

 How long is the RFP process?

 Every RFP/RFI will come with a unique, client-driven deadline that must be adhered to.
 Sometimes clients only provide a week or less, while much larger RFPs may come with months to respond.
-Either way, we will ensure our team is ready and able to work with you to ensure your procurement’s deadline is met on time.
+Either way, we will ensure our team is ready and able to work with you to meet your procurement’s deadline on time.

 How do you write a good RFP and RFI requirement?